J2K-Codec ™

 2. It's fast.

-J2K-Codec is much faster than the free software libraries such as JasPer and OpenJPEG (to give you some clue—up to 54 times faster!) and has the same speed as many other commercial decoders.
+J2K-Codec is much faster than the free software libraries such as JasPer and OpenJPEG (to give you some clue – up to 10 times faster!) and has the same or better speed as many other commercial decoders.

 Performance comparison of J2K-Codec vs JasPer and OpenJPEG